chuqudee/Pose_Workout_Detection_and_Classification_with_Mediapipe/README.md

 1. Recognizes and classifies poses on images using the K-Nearest Neighbor algorithm.
 This model was trained with lunges-up-and-lunges-down-images dataset, but can also be trained with other kinds of workout images.

 2. Runs a `dump_for_the_app()` function that covert the drawing landmarks of the classified images into a csv file.
 This csv file is to be used for building pose detection and repetition count application.
-All credit goes to [WASI AHMED](https://github.com/wasiongit/omdena-workout-project), strong and active collaborator on the Omdena-Singapore-AI-Powered-Workout Project.
+All credit goes to [WASI AHMED](https://github.com/wasiongit/omdena-workout-project) on this part, a strong and active collaborator on the Omdena-Singapore-AI-Powered-Workout Project.

 3. Detection and repetiont count on videos.